-If you wash your face before bed but still notice stains on your pillowcase in the morning, there’s a good chance it's absorbing traces of products from your nighttime skin-care routine while you’re sleeping.
-It’s safe to say that nobody wants their skin-care products to go to waste, especially if you’ve splurged to get them.
-So, to help ensure your skin (and not your pillowcase) is soaking up your nighttime skin-care products, we’re outlining three tips to try before you climb under the covers, ahead.
+If you wash your face before bed but still notice stains on your pillowcase in the morning, there’s a good chance it's absorbing traces of products from your nighttime skincare routine while you’re sleeping.
+It’s safe to say that nobody wants their skincare products to go to waste, especially if you’ve splurged to get them.
+So, to help ensure your skin (and not your pillowcase) is soaking up your nighttime skincare products, we’ve outlined three tips to try before you climb under the covers, ahead.

 Another reason you should consider sleeping on your back?
 Doing so can help to keep unwanted breakouts at bay.
 Our pillowcases can become dirty and covered in bacteria from makeup, oil, hair product residue and other impurities over time, so sleeping on your back can help keep your skin from pressing against them all night, which could lead to clogged pores and subsequent breakouts.
 Washing your pillowcase every other week or switching pillowcases before going to bed after heavy product use can also be helpful.

 Short on time?
-Instead of applying a heavy-duty moisturizer that may take longer to soak in, consider reaching for a lightweight moisturizer, like the Glow Recipe Banana Soufflé Moisturizer that can provide the skin with hydration without leaving behind greasy residue.
+Instead of applying a heavy-duty moisturizer that may take longer to soak in, consider reaching for a lightweight moisturizer, like the Garnier Green Labs Hyalu-Aloe Hydrating Serum Gel that can hydrate skin without leaving behind a greasy residue.
 While the texture of a night cream is typically thicker than a daytime moisturizer, many day creams are still formulated to help address specific skin concerns, be it dark spots, wrinkles, fine lines or loss of firmness.
 So, instead of making your decision based on texture and consistency alone, be sure to consider any skin concerns you may have to ensure you’re picking the best possible formula for your skin’s needs.